nautobot/nautobot-plugin-ssot-aci/README.md

 export NAUTOBOT_APIC_SITE_DEVNET="DevNet Sandbox"
 export NAUTOBOT_APIC_TENANT_PREFIX_DEVNET="DevNet"
 ```
 > A Site will be created in Nautobot with the name specified in the `NAUTOBOT_APIC_SITE` environment variable and resources created by the plugin will be assigned to this site.

-In addition, the `TENANT_PREFIX` environment variable defines a unique name to be prepended to ACI tenant names in Nautobot.
-This is done in order to uniquely identify tenants which might be named the same, but belong to two different APIC clusters.
+> Tenants imported from ACI will be prepended with the unique name specified by the corresponding `TENANT_PREFIX` variable.
+This uniquely identifies tenants which might have the same name, but belong to two different APIC clusters.

 > If using the [Docker Development Environment](#docker), the URL and credentials should be defined in `development/creds.env`.
 See the example in `development\creds.example.env`.

-### Device Templates
+### Configuring Device Templates
 In order to create a new Device Type in Nautobot that maps to a specific model of ACI leaf or spine switch, a `YAML` file needs to be provided for that model.
-This allows the SSoT plugin to create a Device Type, including an Interface Template that has the ports and tranceiver types (ex.
+This allows the SSoT plugin to create a Device Type, including an Interface Template that has the ports and transceiver types (ex.
 10GE SFP+) as specified in the YAML file.
-The files should be placed in `nautobot_ssot_aci/diffsync/device-types`, and should be named as the model information would appear in the ACI Fabric Membership area of the APIC dashboard.
+The files should be placed in `nautobot_ssot_aci/diffsync/device-types`, and should match the model name as it appears in the ACI  Fabric Membership area of the APIC dashboard.
 For example,  given a Model name of `N9K-C9396PX` as shown below,  the YAML file should be named `N9K-C9396PX.yaml`.

 ![image](https://user-images.githubusercontent.com/6945229/156404496-b3f570aa-fa6b-40bc-9cfc-dcaaff55f459.png)

-There are already YAML files for a few common switch models in `nautobot_ssot_aci/diffsync/device-types`,  and several additional can be downloaded [here](https://github.com/netbox-community/devicetype-library/tree/master/device-types/Cisco).
+There are already examples of YAML files for a few common switch models in `nautobot_ssot_aci/diffsync/device-types`,  and several additional can be downloaded [here](https://github.com/netbox-community/devicetype-library/tree/master/device-types/Cisco).

 ## Usage
-The plugin can be used by navigating to **Plugins > Dashboard** in Nautobot.
+You use the plugin by navigating to **Plugins > Dashboard** in Nautobot.
 Then click on **Cisco ACI Data Source**.
 ![image](https://user-images.githubusercontent.com/6945229/155611179-8d39b79b-8c35-4a74-a871-2ebbc36a2b94.png)

-From the **Cisco ACI Data Source** page, you can view historical synchronization jobs, or click **Sync Now** to begin a synchronization job.
+From the **Cisco ACI Data Source** page you can click **Sync Now** to begin a synchronization job and view the history of synchronization jobs.

 ![image](https://user-images.githubusercontent.com/6945229/155611423-ad0381f0-7877-491f-b5ac-fb725f9c8150.png)

-On the next page, you can select whether you would like to do a dry-run as well as schedule when you would like the job to run.
+After clicking **Sync Now**, you can select whether you would like to do a dry-run as well as schedule when you would like the job to run.
 With a dry-run, you can see what information will be brought from ACI into Nautobot without actually performing the synchronization.
 The job can be run immediately, scheduled to run at a later date/time, or configured to run hourly, daily, or weekly at a specified date/time.

 ![image](https://user-images.githubusercontent.com/6945229/155612395-afca143d-1805-414b-a3c6-9f59566ba46a.png)

 Once you click **Run Job Now**, you will see the logs as the job progresses.
-When finished, you can click the **SSoT Sync Details** button to view the changes (or proposed changes, in case of a dry run).
+When synchronization completes, you can click the **SSoT Sync Details** button to view the changes, or proposed changes, to Nautobot records.

 ![image](https://user-images.githubusercontent.com/6945229/155612666-5488e5a3-92cb-44f1-af9b-83a6cb55b379.png)